-Conversely, he says that an allergy to one type of citrus does not necessarily mean a patient will be allergic to all or even any of the rest.
+Conversely, he says an allergy to one type of citrus does not necessarily mean a patient will be allergic to all or any of the rest.

 “Most allergists have it set in their minds that a negative test for orange rules out an allergy to every other citrus.
-And that’s actually the way I used to practice, too,” says Lee, a specialist in allergy and clinical immunology based in Toronto.
+That’s the way I used to practice, too,” says Lee, a specialist in allergy and clinical immunology based in Toronto.

-Lee detailed the experience he had diagnosing a patient who came to him reporting a reaction after eating clementines in a letter published in 2015 in the Annals of Allergy, Asthma and Immunology.
-The patient had a history of anaphylaxis triggered by clementine, the small citrus that is a hybrid of the willowleaf mandarin and the sweet orange.
+Lee detailed the experience he had diagnosing a patient who came to him reporting a reaction after eating clementines in a letter published in the Annals of Allergy, Asthma and Immunology.
+The patient had a history of anaphylaxis to clementine.
+That’s the small citrus that is a hybrid of the willowleaf mandarin and the sweet orange.
 She also reported to Lee that she has oral allergy syndrome (OAS) to ragweed- and birch-related foods.

-Lee performed skin-prick tests with fresh clementine and other citrus fruits, including a commercial sweet orange extract, and confirmed the patient’s observations.
+Lee performed skin-prick tests with fresh clementine and other citrus fruits, including a commercial sweet orange extract.
+These confirmed the patient’s observations.
 The results, he says, have wider implications for how allergists diagnose citrus allergy.

 “The take-home message is that all citrus fruits are not interchangeable in terms of what causes reactions and what doesn’t,” Lee says.
 The findings reveal how complex and unique allergies can be from person to person.

-“You can’t rule out a citrus allergy by just testing for orange, which is what most allergists do in their practice,” he says.
+“You can’t rule out a citrus allergy by just testing for orange.
+And that is what most allergists do in their practices,” he says.
 “You want to individualize every assessment.”
 For allergists and patients, that can mean setting aside some established wisdom and practices when faced with a difficult-to-diagnosis allergy.

 “I learn the most from listening to patients’ histories very carefully,” Lee says.
 “For even an allergist to know what protein cross-reacts with what other protein, I’m constantly looking this stuff up.”